 This insurance covers businesses from negligence claims due to harm that results from errors, mistakes, or failure to perform.
 And just like superhero spandex, there is no one-size-fits-all option.
 Each business has its own set of policies that are tailored for a specific type of business.

 Be sure that you know the cost of having insurance, and being without.
-To find the right business insurance that will protect and cover your business, be sure to contact Scavone Insurance Center, located in White Plains!
+To find the right business insurance that will protect and cover your business, be sure to contact Scavone Insurance Agency Center LLC, located in White Plains!